microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine-actors.md

 instance run for a bit then it randomly kills it by using the `HaltEvent`, then it starts a new `CoffeeMachine`.
 The new `CoffeeMachine` instance needs to figure out the state of the sensors such that when a `MakeCoffeeEvent` arrives, it doesn't do something silly that breaks the machine.
-The `MockSensors` class is not killed so that it acts as a persistent store for sensor state across all instances of the `CoffeeMachine`.
+The mock sensors are not killed so that it acts as a persistent store for sensor state across all instances of the `CoffeeMachine`.

 Some safety `Asserts` are placed in the code that verify certain important things, including:
 - do not turn on heater if there is no water
 - do not turn on grinder if there are no beans in the hopper
 - do not turn on shot maker if there is no water
+- do not do anything if the door is open

 There is also a correctness assert in the `CoffeeMachine` to make sure the correct number of espresso shots are made and there is a `LivenessMonitor` that monitors the `CoffeeMachine` to make